viniciusgugelmin/iam-next-up/README.md

   - Route to update a user by id
 - POST /api/users
   - Route to create a new user
+- DELETE /api/users/:id
+  - Route to delete a user by id
+- GET /api/roles
+  - Route to get all roles
 ```

 Routes: